Harvey Barnes

+Barnes joined Leicester City at the age of nine before signing his first professional contract as well as making his first appearance for the club in 2016.
+He had loan spells with Milton Keynes Dons, Barnsley and West Bromwich Albion.
+He won the FA Community Shield with Leicester in 2021 before departing for Newcastle United in 2023.

+At international level, Barnes has represented England at youth level, including winning the 2017 Toulon Tournament.
+He made his debut for the England senior team in 2020.

 Early life

-Barnes was born in Burnley, Lancashire, and brought up in Countesthorpe, Leicestershire.
+Harvey Lewis Barnes was born on 9 December 1997 in Burnley, Lancashire, and brought up in Countesthorpe, Leicestershire.
 He is the son of former professional footballer Paul Barnes.
-He is of Scottish descent through his grandparents.
+Both of his maternal grandparents were born in Scotland.
 In 2009, Barnes played for Greenfield Primary School in the Leicestershire & Rutland Schools Football Association competition known as The Rice Bowl.
 After leaving Greenfield, he attended Leysland High School and Countesthorpe College.